-There are over 8,000 businesses in the district, most of which are small businesses.
-87% of businesses are micro-businesses and employ under 10 staff.
-There are 20 (0.2%) employers with over 250 staff.
-Many of the larger businesses are known nationally and globally, especially within the management consultancy, legal and financial sectors.
-These include Deloitte, Aecom, PwC, Premier Foods, Logica and Aon Hewitt.
-Two major world renowned centres of excellence in environmental issues are located in the district - Rothamsted Research in Harpenden and the Building Research Establishment (BRE).
+There are over 9,000 businesses in the District, most of which are small businesses.
+92% of businesses are micro-businesses and employ less than 10 staff.
+Many of the larger business rate payers are known nationally and globally, especially within the accountancy, legal and financial and engineering sectors.
+These include Apple, Aecom, PwC, Premier Foods, Logica and Aon Hewitt.
+Two globally renowned centres of excellence in agri tech and the built environment are located in the District - Rothamsted Research in Harpenden and the Building Research Establishment (BRE) in Bricket Wood.